foqal/policies/policies/privacy-policy.md

 Unfortunately Foqal doesn’t have an office in every country.
 We may transfer your data to countries other than the one where you live including the United States.
 Other countries have regulations that might be different from yours, however we take all measures to ensure that your Data remains protected and complies with applicable data protection laws.
 The hosting facilities for our Services are located in United States of America.

 If your data originates in the European Union or Switzerland, the following are safeguards we deploy:
-* EU-U.S. and the Swiss-U.S. Privacy Shield Framework - to be compliant with EU and Swiss data protection laws, Foqal self-certified under the EU-US and Swiss-US privacy shield.
+* Foqal complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield  Framework(s), as applicable) as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland, to the United States.
+Foqal has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
+If there is any conflict between the terms in this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.
 * European Union Model Clauses - to meet the security, privacy, and adequacy requirements of international data transfer between our Customers residing in the EU and Foqal, we offer European Union Model Clauses (also known as Standard Model Clauses).
 To get a copy of this data addendum, please contact us at legal@foqal.io.

 ## How we use your data